How to Save or Export Spreadsheets

 Private workSheet As WorkSheet = workBook.CreateWorkSheet("new_sheet")

-' Save the excel file as XLS, XLSX, XLSM, CSV, TSV, JSON, XML, HTML
+' The Excel file can also be saved in other formats like XLSX, XLSM, CSV, TSV, JSON, XML, HTML

 workBook.SaveAs("sample.xls")